Frequently Asked Questions

 How much time is needed for each visit?

-Although each visit is different, we recommend allowing four hours per visit.
+Although each visit is different, we recommend allowing 4 hours per visit.
 This includes travelling time and time to write the report.

 How many visits per month would I be expected to do?